 Sneak Thieves (Lessons from the Peruvian Experts)

 You are lying down resting in a park.
 (This is just an invitation to thieves in any city).
 Your day pack is firmly under your head.
-You are thinking about your friends back home.
 Suddenly something strikes you on the leg.
 "Hey look out!
 Oh sorry!"
-A couple of kids nearby are playing, and their ball had hit you.
+A couple of kids nearby are playing, and their ball hit you.
 No problem.
 You lay back down.
 Your bag is gone!
-You spin around, but the entire park around you is empty.
-Your bag has disappeared into thin air!
+You spin around, but your bag has disappeared into thin air!
 You turn back and the kids are gone too.

 You are sitting on a bench, or leaning against a low wall, waiting for a bus, or a friend.
 Your bag is right beside you where you can see it; your hand is resting on it.
 A man in a suit walks along in front of you, stuffing something into his pocket.
 A 100-peso note flutters to the ground right in front of you as he walks off.
 You reach down and grab it, calling out to him.
 Forget the rest of the story, your bag is already gone!

 You are on the train.
 You have stowed your bag safely over your head and just ahead of you, where you can see it.
 At the next station, a few people get on.
 Then, just before the train pulls out, several men come running through the car shouting loudly and waving their arms.
 They are pushing each other around, yelling frantically, and pointing to the other side of the train.
 The car is in an uproar.
 You stand up to get a better look.
 The men disappear as quickly as they appeared, as the train is pulling out of the station.
 You guessed it, your rucksack is gone!